kslides/kslides/README.md

 Each diagram type has its own set of configuration options.
 The options are specified with an `options` value.
 The options values are specified as a map and the possible option values are listed in the [Kroki documentation](https://docs.kroki.io/kroki/setup/diagram-options/).

+The `outputType` value specifies the image type and defaults to `DiagramOutputType.SVG`.
+As indicated in the Kroki docs, not all output types apply to all diagram types.

+The `style` value specifies the CSS style for the image.

+The `content` value specifies the diagram content.

 ### Heroku